kkipngenokoech/100_days_of_code/DJANGO/blog/README.md

 4. in the STATICFILES_DIRS add this line [os.path.join(BASE_DIR, 'static')]
 5. create a css file in the [css directory](./static/css/base.css)
 6. then extend it to [base file](./templates/base.html) which will inturn extend it to the other html documents

+## TESTS
+here we test our models and views